gogins/csound-extended/WebAssembly/README.md

 ## Introduction

 THis directory builds, packages, and tests csound-extended for WebAssembly.
-This build replaces `CsoundObj.js` from the core Csound repository with new WebAssembly builds of Csound, `csound_extended.js` (using ScriptProcessorNode) and `CsoundAudioNode.js` (using the new standard AudioWorklet), which
+This build replaces `CsoundObj.js` from the core Csound repository with two
+WebAssembly builds of Csound, `csound_extended.js` (using ScriptProcessorNode) and `CsoundAudioNode.js` (using the new standard AudioWorklet), which
-features:
+feature:

 * A number of C++ plugin opcodes (here, statically linked).